Christopher Robinson (Irish judge): Character

 His seniority on the Bench made him a public figure of some importance, but he was never popular.
 He had strong and sometimes controversial political opinions: in particular he opposed full independence for the Parliament of Ireland, which was a cause dear to the hearts of Henry Grattan and his Irish Patriot Party.
-It may be relevant that through the long reign of George II of England, he was the only future Irish judge who never sat in the Irish House of Commons.
+It may be relevant that through the long reign of George II of Great Britain, he was the only future Irish judge who never sat in the Irish House of Commons.
 On account of his political opinions, he was savagely attacked by pamphleteers, notably by Robert Johnson, a future High Court judge, who eventually destroyed his own career by anonymous attacks on his judicial colleagues and other officials.
 Robinson himself was accused of writing vicious and scurrilous anonymous pamphlets, but Elrington Ball judges this to be unlikely.
 These attacks seriously damaged his reputation, and as late as the 1860s a biography of "The Sham Squire" repeated many unflattering stories about Robinson, which appear to have originated in his lifetime.
 His manner was acerbic (one pamphlet refers to his "sarcastic sneer"), and he was notoriously morose.
 On the other hand, Ball argues that his charges to Dublin grand juries show him to have been both intelligent and humane.
 As a judge, he was noted for strict adherence to the letter of the law.
 On a more human note, he was noted for his fear of thunderstorms, a fear which he said was best alleviated by good claret.